BLSQ/openhexa-notebooks/jupyter/sample_files/README.md

 Once you are satisfied with such an extraction process, especially if it is a recurring task, please consider moving it to an external data pipeline.

-## 💽 File storage

-Habari allows you to store files in 3 different locations:

-1. A **"data lake"** bucket: shared data in flat files (CSV, json, etc...)
-1. A **"shared notebooks"** bucket: Jupyter notebooks that you want to share with your colleagues
-1. A **personal filesystem**: for your personal drafts and temporary data

-### The "data lake" bucket

-This S3 bucket is accessible from the file browser under a name that looks like `s3:some-workspace-name-lake`.

-This bucket can be used to access and read **shared data**.

-**Pro tip**: you can copy the path to an existing file in this bucket by right-clicking on it and selecting the "Copy path" menu item.

-Don't forget to add a **double slash** after the `s3:` prefix at the beginning of the file (this feature will be improved in the future so that the copied path can be used right away).

-Please **do not store notebooks** in this bucket.

-### The "shared notebooks" bucket

-This S3 bucket is accessible from the file browser under a name that looks like `s3:some-workspace-name-notebooks`.

-This bucket can be used to **share notebooks** with your whole team.

-It is ok to store data files along with your notebooks here, but for data that you want to share with your team, the "data lake" bucket is the preferred location.

-There is **no version control** for notebooks at this point.
-Communicate with your teammates and make sure that you are not working on the same notebooks at the same time, otherwise you might end up overwriting your colleague's notebook.

-**Pro tip**: As this bucket is backed up on a regular basis, this is the best place to store your work.

-### Personal filesystem

-Any file or folder that you create outside the two buckets mentioned above are stored in a personal filesystem.
-Those files are not shared with your team.

-As this filesystem is faster than the S3 buckets, it is ideal for your work in progress.

-**Pro tip**: While Habari is in alpha/beta state, we encourage you to "back up" your notebooks in the "shared notebooks" bucket.

-## 🗂 The exploration database

-🚨 **Never store sensitive or personal information in the exploration database**.

-Habari allows you to store data in an **exploration database**.

-This database can be accessed by external BI tools such as Tableau or Power BI.

-To allow you to access this database from your notebook code, Habari puts a series of environment variables at your
-disposal:

-* A ready-to-use connection string for Pandas/SQLAlchemy: `EXPLORE_DB_URL`
-* A series of parameters to use in other contexts (R, BI tool configuration, etc...):
-    * `EXPLORE_DB_USER`
-    * `EXPLORE_DB_PASSWORD`
-    * `EXPLORE_DB_HOST`
-    * `EXPLORE_DB_PORT`
-    * `EXPLORE_DB_NAME`